peter/jsonapitest/README.md

 * `method` - the HTTP verb (i.e. GET, PUT, POST, DELETE etc.).
 Defaults to "GET".
 * `path` - the path to make the request to.
 If a `base_url` has been configured then the `url` property will be set to the base_url joined with the path
 * `url` - specify the full URL here instead of the path if you need a URL different from the base_url
-* `headers` - any custom HTTP headers to use for the request
+* `headers` - custom HTTP headers
-* `params` - any query or post parameters to pass with the request
+* `params` - query or post parameters
-* `files` - an array with paths to files to be uploaded
+* `files` - an array with paths to files that will be uploaded.
+Requires that the Content-Type header be set to "multipart/form-data".

 You can also let the `request` property be a string for simple requests: